seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 (the user interface, the business logic, the database), or both.

 When we do this, we tend to be aiming at modularity.
 Except for some reason, the system remains complicated.
-In practice, working on one module turns out to relate to another part of the system, which relates to another, which relates back to the original one.
+In practice, working on one module needs to ask questions of another part of the system, which calls another, which calls back to the original one.
 Soon our heads hurt and we need to have a lie down.
 What's going wrong?

 ## Separation of concerns is not enough